taecontrol/moonguard-docs/docs/index.md

 ## MoonGuard The Software Creator's Journey Vol. 1

 We have written a book about our journey creating MoonGuard.
 In this material, we document in-depth the development of MoonGuard, explaining how each of its functionalities was created step by step.
-If you wish to learn more about how to create a product from scratch to publication, we recommend this material.
+If you wish to learn more about how we created MoonGuard from scratch to publication with all its secrets and tricks, we recommend this material.
 You can get a [copy of this book through this link](https://moonguard.dev/#pricing).

 ## Requirements
 Moonguard has some requirements you should be aware of: